![]() Department of History & Political Science Receive daily updates of this forecast until Election Day via Twitter Follow @JADPhD |

 Presidential Election Forecasting |

 DeSart and Holbrook Forecast ModelDr.
 Jay DeSart, Associate Professor of Political Science - Utah Valley UniversityDr.
-Thomas Holbrook, Wilder Crane Professor of Government - University of Wisconsin-Milwaukee UPDATE - The final Election Day update of our rolling forecast model now predicts that Barack Obama will win the election with 51.37% of the national 2-party popular vote to Mitt Romney's 48.63%.
-The model also predicts that Obama will win the presidency with 303 electoral votes to Romney's 235.
-Based on these results, there is a 88.62% probability that Barack Obama will win the election.
-Details UPDATE: Election Night: The Paths to 270 - What our model suggests you should look for, and when to look for it on election night.
-October 3, 2012 - The election forecast model we have developed predicts a victory for Barack Obama over Mitt Romney on November 6th.
-The model, which is based on state and national polling data as well as state historical voting patterns, predicts that President Obama will receive 53.13% of the national 2-party popular vote to Mitt Romney's 46.87%.
-Furthermore, the model predicts that President Obama will win the Electoral College vote, 332 - 206.
+Thomas Holbrook, Wilder Crane Professor of Government - University of Wisconsin-Milwaukee For details about the DeSart Long-Range forecast model, those can be found here Find details about our October daily rolling forecast here.
+October 3, 2016 - The election forecast model we have developed predicts a victory for Hillary Clinton over Donald Trump on November 8th.
+The model, which is based on state and national polling data as well as state historical voting patterns, predicts that Secretary Clinton will receive 52.05% of the national 2-party popular vote to Donald Trumps's 47.95%.
+Furthermore, the model predicts that Secretary Clinton will win the Electoral College vote, 326 - 212.
 The model that we have used to generate this forecast was originally published in the International Journal of Forecasting in 1999, and has undergone significant refinement since that time.
-Our most recent update was presented at the 2009 Meeting of the Western Political Science Association, and was ultimately published in Putcha, C., ed.
-Methods of Forecasting American Election Outcomes.
-Lewiston: Edwin Mellen Press, 2010.
-It has been used to generate fairly accurate predictions of the last two presidential elections.
-Our research, which looks at data from the elections from 1992 - 2008, shows that the model correctly predicts just over 90% of all state outcomes, predicts the national popular vote to within an average of 0.5% of the 2-party vote, and predicts the Electoral College vote to within 24 Electoral Votes. ![]() Here are the state predictions, along with their respective win probabilities, as projected by the model:
+Our most recent update was presented at the 2013 Meeting of the Western Political Science Association.
+It has been used to generate fairly accurate predictions of the last four presidential elections.
+Our research, which looks at data from the elections from 1992 - 2012, shows that the model correctly predicts 93% of all state outcomes, predicts the national popular vote to within an average of 0.6% of the 2-party vote, and predicts the Electoral College vote to within 19 Electoral Votes. ![]() Here are the state predictions, along with their respective win probabilities, as projected by the model: